GET IN TOUCH

 The IRS advises taxpayers to review official guidance such as Publication 17, IRS.gov newsroom updates, and the GAO's independent analysis.
 The filing deadline for most taxpayers remains April 15, 2025, although disaster relief provisions may extend deadlines in specific areas.

-The 2024 IRS tax law changes combine higher deductions, expanded credits, and new reporting obligations to show how federal regulations continue to evolve.
+The 2024 IRS tax law changes include higher deductions, expanded credits, and updated reporting rules, demonstrating how federal regulations continue to evolve.
 Taxpayers are encouraged to review eligibility rules, determine the maximum amount they can contribute to retirement plan accounts, and consult professionals when necessary to maximize savings while ensuring compliance with the code.